Jay-Jay Okocha: Fenerbahçe

 Okocha joined Turkish club Fenerbahçe for approximately £1 million following Eintracht Frankfurt's relegation to the 2.
 Bundesliga.
 In his two seasons with the team, he amassed 30 goals in 62 appearances, many of them coming from direct free kicks, which became something of a trademark for him at the club.

 Okocha acquired Turkish citizenship during his time at the club and chose the name Muhammed Yavuz while playing.
+He said that he chose the name Muhammed due to its popularity in Islam, though he did not change his own religion, and the surname Yavuz was a tribute to a staff member he admired.

 Paris Saint-Germain

 In 1998, French side Paris Saint-Germain spent around £14 million to sign Okocha, making him the most expensive African player at the time.
 In his four-year stint with PSG, he played 84 matches and scored 12 goals.
-He also served as a mentor for young Brazilian footballer and future Ballon d'Or winner Ronaldinho during his time in Paris.
+He also served as a mentor to young Brazilian footballer and future Ballon d'Or winner Ronaldinho during his time in Paris.

 In the 2001 UEFA Intertoto Cup Okocha would go on to score 5 goals and help PSG become joint champions along with Aston Villa F.C. and ES Troyes AC.